 - Behind-the-scenes guide to how BBIH is compiled.

 - New undergraduates and those planning and researching a final year dissertation

 - MA and PhD students for whom BBIH is essential for writing a literature review and studying secondary fields of interest.

-For lecturers, teachers and librarians, there are also tutorial videos the Bibliography’s online tutorials can all be embedded in a virtual learning environment (VLE).
+Lecturers, teachers and librarians will find it helpful that the Bibliography’s online tutorials can all be embedded in a virtual learning environment (VLE).
 Presentations are also available here to promote the Bibliography to your students and staff.

 About the Bibliography of British and Irish History

-The Bibliography of British and Irish History (BBIH) is the largest and most comprehensive guide available to what’s been written about British and Irish history, from the early 1900s to 2021.
+The Bibliography of British and Irish History (BBIH) is the largest and most comprehensive guide available to what’s been written about British and Irish history, from the early 1900s to the present day.

 The Bibliography is a research project of the UK’s Institute of Historical Research and the Royal Historical Society, and is published by Brepols.
 BBIH is a subscription service and is available remotely via university and research libraries worldwide.